chipsalliance/UHDM-integration-tests/README.md

 Test results will be stored in `./build`.

 Tools are expected to be in `../images` folder.
 They can be built using `build_binaries.sh` found in Yosys/Verilator repository referenced in Setup.

+### Module tests
+`tests/ibex` and `tests/opentitan` contain special tests intended to test support for individual modules of [Ibex](https://github.com/lowRISC/ibex) and [OpenTitan](https://github.com/lowRISC/opentitan) designs.
+They make some assumptions regarding the location of the source files and so may need extra steps before running.
+Please refer to their makefiles for details.

 ## Integration details